iot-home-control/frontend/README.md

 ### Setup
 In the following we assume `/opt/home-control/frontend` to be the installation location and non-absolute paths will be assumed relative to this directory.

-1. Unpack the release file to the installation directory.
+1. Unpack the downloaded release file (or clone this repository) to the installation directory.
 1. Create a config file for the Home Control frontend (you can copy `js/config.example.js` to `js/config.js` for a quick start) and fill it out.
    See [the configuration section](#Configuration) for more information.
 1. Configure your webserver to serve the frontend.
-   You can have a look at the example [nginx configuration snippet](../backend/examples/nginx-home-control.snippet) in the backend repository.
+   You can have a look at the example [nginx configuration snippet](../system-backend/examples/nginx-home-control-snippet.conf) in the backend repository.

 ### Configuration
 The configuration file must define a `config` object with the following (optional) properties.